-Backcountry and river permits may be obtained online only; permits will not be issued at park visitor centers until further notice.
-Overnight permits must be requested at least two days before start of trip.
+Backcountry and river permits may be obtained online.
+Overnight permits must be requested online at least two days before start of trip.

 Visit our keyboard shortcuts docs for details